thevgdb/nescartdb-backup/README.md

 I have also implemented some additional custom configuration options, that you may easily change to customize as your heart desires, by simply changing the values in the custom configuration file.

 The custom configuration file is located at `config/nescartdb.php`.

 Use this configuration file to tweak various settings as you desire.
-View that file to see what configuration options are available to you, and a description/summary of what each one done and how to use it.

 ## Credits/Acknowledgements